South Bay Lakers

-The South Bay Lakers are an American professional basketball team in the NBA G League based in Los Angeles.
+The South Bay Lakers are an American professional basketball team based in Los Angeles, California, that competes in the NBA G League.
 Founded in 2006 as the Los Angeles D-Fenders, the team is owned by the Los Angeles Lakers, who were the first National Basketball Association (NBA) franchise to own a D-League team.
-At the conclusion of the 2016–17 D-League season, the D-Fenders re-branded as the South Bay Lakers for the G League.
-They also moved their home games from the Toyota Sports Center into the UCLA Health Training Center, a new practice facility for the Los Angeles Lakers in El Segundo.
+The team was renamed for its metro region after the 2016–17 D-League season, when it moved home games from the Toyota Sports Center in El Segundo to the nearby UCLA Health Training Center, a new practice facility for the Los Angeles Lakers.

-All games are broadcast in streaming audio from the team's official website and on the NBA's Futurecast web channel.
+All games are broadcast in streaming audio from the team's website and on the NBA's Futurecast web channel.
 On December 21, 2012, the D-Fenders announced a telecast agreement with TWC SportsNet Channel (now Spectrum SportsNet).

 History

 The Dan Panaggio era (2006–2009)

-The team name was chosen in a "name the team" contest with a format similar to a March Madness NCAA tournament bracket, with 64 possible team names.
-From April 2006 to the first week of June 2006, the choices were whittled down to two: "D-Fenders" and "Breakers" remained.
-On June 5, 2006, balloting was closed with the "Breakers" as the winner.
-Three days later the team was expected to announce its name, but the Lakers organization had learned that a local coed dwarf basketball team already had the name.
-The Lakers then fell back to the "losing" name: the Los Angeles D-Fenders.
-The official announcement and logo unveiling came on July 26, 2006.
+The team's name was chosen in a "name the team" contest with a format similar to a March Madness NCAA tournament bracket with 64 candidates.
+Voting took place from April to June 5, 2006, when "Breakers" emerged as the winner and "D-Fenders" the runner-up.
+After the Lakers organization learned that a local coed dwarf basketball team already used the winning name, they announced the team as the D-Fenders and unveiled its logo on July 26, 2006.

 In their debut season (2006–07) the D-Fenders competed in the Western Division and finished with a 23–27 record.
 Despite a sub-500 record the D-Fenders almost qualified for the playoffs.
 Dan Panaggio, formerly the assistant head coach of the Portland Trail Blazers, served as head coach.
 Brian Chase received an All D-League Honorable Mention and was selected for the D-League All-Star Game.
 Stephane Lasme received the D-Fenders first ever "call up" to the NBA's Miami Heat.

 D-Fender games were played as "doubleheaders" with their parent club, the Los Angeles Lakers (either prior to or following Laker games).
 Admission tickets to Lakers games also admitted one to the D-Fender game.
 On April 1, 2007, Jordan Farmar became the first player in history to play in an NBA game and a D-League game in the same day.